Skin Cancer

 DIAGNOSIS & TESTS

-The best way is to use a full-length mirror and a hand-held mirror to check every inch of your skin.
+The first step to diagnosing skin cancer is usually through regular self-examination.
+Use a full-length mirror and a hand-held mirror to check every inch of your skin.

-- First, you need to learn where your birthmarks, moles and blemishes are and what they usually look like.
+- Learn where your birthmarks, moles and blemishes are and what they usually look like.
 Check for anything new, such as a change in the size, texture or colour of a mole, or a sore that doesn’t heal.

 - Look at the front and back of your body in the mirror, then raise your arms and look at the left and right sides.